TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 "Reevaluation" – The assignment of a different pay grade to a class based upon change in relation to other classes or to the labor market.

-"Salary Range" – The dollar value represented by Steps 1c through 8 of a pay grade assigned to a class title.
+"Salary Range" – The dollar value represented by Steps 1c or the Step with the lowest salary through 8 or the Step with the highest salary of a pay grade assigned to a class title.

 "Satisfactory Performance Increase" – An upward revision in the base salary from one designated step to the next higher step in the pay grade for that class as a result of having served the required amount of time at the former rate with not less than a satisfactory level of competence.
 (Satisfactory level of competence shall mean work, the level of which, in the opinion of the agency head, is above that typified by the marginal employee.)